minio/directpv-docs/content/command-line/discover.md

 Use this command to discover the block devices present in the cluster.
 The command outputs a yaml file listing the available drives.

+After generating the yaml, modify the file to select the drive(s) you wish to use with DirectPV.
+Ensure that any drives that should not be erased by DirectPV have **not** been selected in the yaml file.

+After discovering the drives, use the [`kubectl directpv init`]({{< relref "/command-line/init.md" >}}) command to initialize the drives for use with DirectPV.

 ## Syntax

 ```sh